CUSTOMER STORY

 Read More

 Lance Corporal Mike DeLancey joined the Marine Corps after graduating high school.
 Enlisting in January of 2004, he served in the infantry.
 DeLancey was first deployed in Afghanistan in October of 2004.
 He would remain in Afghanistan until June of 2005.
 It was during his second deployment in Iraq that DeLancey would sustain a life-changing injury.
-On September 1, 2006, DeLancey was in Haditha, Iraq, where he was shot by a sniper, the bullet tearing through his fifth, sixth, and seventh vertebrae and hitting his right lung.
+On September 1, 2006, DeLancey was in Haditha, Iraq, where he was shot by a sniper, the bullet tearing through his fifth sixth, and seventh vertebrae and hitting his right lung.
 Instantly, he was paralyzed.
-Marine Sergeant Michael Guynes, who was also on tour with DeLancey at the time, was the first person to reach DeLancey following the incident.
+Marine Sergeant Michael Guynes, who was also on tour with DeLancey at the time, was the first person to reach him following the incident.

 The Injury and Rehabilitation of a Paralyzed Veteran

 A medic helicopter rushed in to take DeLancey to the hospital.
-He flatlined multiple times on the way to the Al-Asad airbase.
+He flatlined multiple times on the way to Al-Asad airbase.
 Once stabilized, he was flown to Landstuhl, Germany for surgery.
-Eventually, he returned to the U.S. for treatment of his injuries at Walter Reed Medical Center in Bethesda, Maryland, where he was place in a medically induced coma.
-Once sedation was weaned, DeLancey’s family, friends, and medical team encouraged him to discontinue use of the ventilator that was placed when doctors worked on his injuries.
+Eventually, he returned to the U.S. for treatement of his injuries at Walter Reed Medical Center in Bethesda, Maryland, where he was plad in a medically induced coma.
+Once sedation was weaned, DeLancey's family, friends, and medical team encouraged him to discontinue use of the ventilator that was placed when doctors worked on his injuries.
 When DeLancey came off the ventilator, he was given the choice of four rehabilitation hospitals, and he went to his home state of Florida for extensive rehabilitation.

 A Wheelchair Van for a Deserving Veteran